apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Issue Tracking:

-We choose JIRA HugeGraph (HUGEGRAPH), and the community would like to continue using [GitHub Issues](https://github.com/hugegraph/hugegraph/issues).
+The community would like to continue using [GitHub Issues](https://github.com/hugegraph/hugegraph/issues).

 #### Other Resources: